 Before you do that, however, just make a quick list of your school’s strengths, since they should be the remarkable things about your school.
 Most school leaders are aware of them, since they are what attract parents to the school, making it an engaging and exemplary environment for education.
 Don’t spend too much time on it – just a quick list.
 Then, move into the OWTS framework, and identify the opportunities.

-So why is the “S” at the end?
 The process should probably be called SOWTS, since if you end on the Threats (as in a SWOT), then you’re certainly starting off correctly, but the Threats may overwhelm you.
-The point is to focus on the strengths at the start and at the end of the analysis so you can move through the process, and put a plan into action.
+The point is to focus on the strengths at the start and at the end of the analysis so you can move through the process, and create a plan to be put into action to further enhance your strengths.

 Only after focusing on the strengths as well as the potential opportunities your school holds, and maintaining a positive attitude of excitement, focus on the weaknesses of your school.
 Even though they can be negative aspects, a weakness is something that you have some type of control over, and knowing you have some type of control over them is the positive aspect of examining something usually viewed as a negative.
 You’ll need to hold on to that positive mindset when you look at the Threats in the OWTS acronym.
 They’re the concerns that can overwhelm school leaders, cause schools to stagnate and become fearful about the future, and move the school closer and closer to closure.